What Is Blower Door Testing – IECC 2015 Requirements:

 Is this required in the county you are building in?

-Most of the counties along the Front Range of Colorado have moved to at least the 2012 building code by this time.
-However, the Colorado energy office published this helpful map to show which counties are on 2012 or 2015.
+Most of the counties along the Front Range of Colorado have moved to at least the 2015 IECC building code by this time.
+However, we encourage you contact your municipality in order to confirm which code guidelines your building project must adhere to.

 For more information visit the Blower Door and Air Leakage page on our website.